ANSR-laboratory/ANSR-laboratory.github.io/content/publication/lowen-differential-2009/index.md

 ---
-title: Differential Effects of Acute Cocaine and Placebo Administration on Visual Cortical Activation in Healthy Subjects Measured Using BOLD fMRI.
+title: Differential Effects of Acute Cocaine and Placebo Administration on Visual Cortical Activation in Healthy Subjects Measured Using BOLD fMRI
 authors:
 - Steven Lowen
 - admin